quentindamois/CEWP_MOD1_Assignment_1/README.md

         System.out.println("The database size is " + n + ".");
 `

-The change is only applied to one of the file.
+The change is only applied to the file where the value has been changed.